drakstik/pairhw08/AnimatorD/submissionHW08/README.txt

   even though our providers and us wrote our code seperately, it was still nicely adaptable and the same general design; We did not expect our code to be so similar.
 Having to go through other's code without having any idea of the implementation was strange at first, but once we understood their code in relation to ours it became very simple.
+Assignment 8 helped us understand the design concepts better, not only by analyzing the provider’s code, but by modifying our own to send to our customers.
+It forced me to take a  whole new point of view to look at my own code with other people's eyes.